Pioneering Innovative, Zero-Carbon Refrigeration

-Barocal Ltd is pioneering Barocaloric Cooling Technology to satisfy Low Carbon Refrigeration requirements and provide a unique, efficient solution for Zero GWP (Greenhouse Warming Potential) cooling.
+Barocal Ltd is pioneering barocaloric cooling technology to satisfy low-carbon refrigeration requirements and provide a unique efficient solution for zero greenhouse warming potential (GWP) cooling.

-Barocal Ltd is commercialising barocaloric cooling technology to satisfy low carbon refrigeration requirements and provide a unique, efficient solution for Zero GWP (Greenhouse Warming Potential) cooling.
+Barocal Ltd is commercialising barocaloric cooling technology to satisfy low-carbon refrigeration requirements and provide a unique efficient solution for zero greenhouse warming potential (GWP) cooling.
 Barocaloric cooling technology exploits materials that undergo large thermal changes on application and removal of pressure.
-Barocal is a start-up built on research from the research laboratory of Xavier Moya at University of Cambridge, which is focused on partnering with leading refrigeration, air conditioning, and engineering-systems suppliers to use barocaloric cooling technology.
-Barocaloric technology supports effective Zero GWP cooling by eliminating greenhouse gases and stay ahead of Kigali, EU F- Gas and EU MAC emission reductions.
+Barocal is a start-up built on research from the research laboratory of Xavier Moya at the University of Cambridge that is focused on developing cooling systems and partnering with leading refrigeration, air conditioning, and engineering-systems suppliers to use barocaloric cooling technology.
+Barocaloric technology supports effective zero-GWP cooling by eliminating greenhouse gases and staying ahead of Kigali, EU F- Gas and EU MAC emission reductions.

 Our Founders are:

-- Dr Xavier Moya, Royal Society University Research Fellow at the University of Cambridge, Director of Research
+- Dr Xavier Moya, Royal Society University Research Fellow at the University of Cambridge, and Director of Research at Barocal Ltd

-- William Averdieck, CEng IMechE, (Cambridge University), Managing Director
+- William Averdieck, CEng IMechE (University of Cambridge), Managing Director

 Dr Xavier Moya